machinekoder/machinekit-chip/README.md

 ## Setup USB OTG networking

-If you want to use USB networking on your C.H.I.P., you can use following commands.
+If you want to use USB networking on your CHIP., you can use following commands.

 ``` bash
 sudo editor /etc/network/interfaces.d/usb0